Myth7x/cssmap2sm64-toolchain/README.md

 ## Setup

 1. Download `bspsource.jar` and place it in the `vendor/` directory.
+2. Download 'Fast64' and place it in the `vendor/` directory.
+3. Install Blender and ensure it's added to your system PATH.

-2. Build the project:
+4. Build the project:
 cmake -B build
 cmake --build build

-3. Generate pipeline configuration: node src/config-gen/index.js
+5. Generate pipeline configuration: node src/config-gen/index.js
 This creates `pipeline.json`.

 ---